DOI10.47051/GZPJ7260

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..6 Dendrophidion graciliverpa is listed in this category primarily on the basis of its wide (over 40,000 km2; Fig. 2) distribution, presence in protected areas, adaptability to disturbed habitats, and presumed large and stable populations.
 However, D. graciliverpa is distributed over an area where more than 75% of the forest has been converted to pastures, agricultural fields, and human settlements.7 Thus, the species may qualify for a threatened category in the future if deforestation in western Ecuador continues at the current rate.

-Distribution: Dendrophidion graciliverpa is native to an estimated area of 44,693 km2 in western Ecuador and extreme northwestern Peru.
-The species has been recorded at elevations between 4 and 1585 m (Fig. 2).
+Distribution: Dendrophidion graciliverpa is native to an area of approximately 44,693 km2 in western Ecuador (Fig. 2) and extreme northwestern Perú.

 Distribution of Dendrophidion graciliverpa in Ecuador